JaKooLit/wallpaper-switcher/README.md

 ## ✨ Installation and usage:

 1.)
-Install swwww (Arch Linux available in AUR swww and swww-git), Gentoo, is available in GURU overlay.
+Install swww (Arch Linux available in AUR swww and swww-git), Gentoo, is available in GURU overlay.
 Please check swww github page or you can build from source

 2.)
 Inorder to use wallpaper-switcher, wofi have to be installed.
 I upload a wofi config folder.
 You can put this folder inside ~/.config